 4. Focusing on teaching procedures and formulas

 Memorization and drills don’t develop effortful, deeper-level thinking.
 For this goal, try presenting students with non-routine problems.
 Allow them to figure out what math they need to use and their own method of solving the problem.
-Letting students visualize the problem and find non-formulaic solutions increases engagement and promotes creative problem solving.
-See this example of a visual math activity.
+Letting students visualize the problem and find non-formulaic solutions increases engagement and promotes creative problem-solving.

 5. Marking student responses as right or wrong